Niladri962/Splashs/README.md

 Debugging common issues such as screen flickering, slow loading, etc.
 Gathering feedback from users and iterating on the design and implementation as needed.

+6. Collaborating on GitHub:

+Pushing the project code to GitHub.
+Collaborating with other developers through pull requests and code reviews.
+Managing issues and feature requests from the GitHub repository.